walnutown/CodingInTheDeep/KnowledgeBase/root.md

 * Consistent hashing
   * a special kind of hashing such that when a hash table is resized, only K/n keys need to be remapped on average, where K is the number of keys, and n is the number of slots.
 In contrast, in most traditional hash tables, a change in the number of array slots causes nearly all keys to be remapped.
   * [Nootcod3r](http://n00tc0d3r.blogspot.com/2013/09/big-data-consistent-hashing.html)
+  * The key point is that we change the one-one mapiing between N%k and server# to multi-one
 * Log
   * append-only, totally-ordered sequence of records ordered by time
   * two-types: